AndrewBraunEE/gqrx-dual-bandpass-filter/README.md

 we can collect our decoded communications data.
 (Usually science data, but also interfaced with our ground-station command & control software).

+Unfortunately our team (ELFIN) used SVN to version-control this software, with git history tracking the initial commit.

+If you'd like to rebase this feature on the latest mainline of Csete's repository, you can probably write a script like so https://stackoverflow.com/questions/6388283/git-how-can-i-find-a-commit-that-most-closely-matches-a-directory and find the diff patch that has the least amount of code changes detected.

 Gqrx
 ====